the-ethan-hunt/first-timers-guide/CONTRIBUTING.md

-Being a first-timer, contributing is awesome! :tada:
+Contributing as a first-timer is awesome! :tada:

-But, of course there are some contributing rules: Like how filling out the comment part or how to make an appropriate pull request.
+Of course, there are some contributing rules: such as how to fill out the comment part, or how to create a great Pull Request.
-The `CONTRIBUTING.md` file helps you out.

-Big projects have a big set of rules & regulations over how to contribute.
-But, since this project is for a first-timer, we will have as few rules as possible. :pizza:
+Big projects have a big set of rules and regulations on how to contribute.
+But, since this project is for first-timers, we will have as few rules as possible. :pizza:

+- Create a fork of this repository.
-- Write your guide only in Markdown format.
+- Write your guide in Markdown.
-- Place your guide in an appropriate folder.
-Generally, the name of the folder can be taken from the label tag of the respective issue itself.
+- Place your guide in a separate folder.
+Generally, you can use the name of the tag of the GitHub issue that got you started.
-- If you are writing an article about which an issue has not been defined, you are free to do it!
+- If you are writing an article without a related issue, you are free to do it!
-- When making a PR, mention the issue you are solving or the name of the article.
+- When making a Pull Request, mention the issue you are solving or the name of the article.
-- **Do not COPY any article from Wikipedia/encyclopedia/book/blog**.
-The content of an article easily determines whether you have written it by yourself or copied it.And this is not the aim of this project.
-- If an article is found to be copied, the maintainer will comment on it as 'copied'.
+- **Do not just COPY any article from Wikipedia/encyclopedia/book/blog**.
+It's usually quite easy to say whether you have written the article by yourself or copied it.
+And this is not the aim of this project.
+If an article is found to be copied, the maintainer will comment on it as 'copied'.
-- While writing the PR please follow the PR template guidelines
+- While creating a PR, please follow the PR template guidelines.
-- The maintainer will review your PR in an span of 2 days. **Do not review other contributor's PR until said so by the maintainer himself**.
+- The maintainer will review your PR within 2 days. **Do not review other contributors' PRs until asked to by the maintainer**.

-**HAPPY CONTRIBUTING** :smile:
+**Happy contributing!** :smile: